astral-sh/ruff/README.md

 #### [`per-file-ignores`](#per-file-ignores)

-A list of mappings from file pattern to check code prefixes to exclude, when considering any matching files.
+A list of mappings from file pattern to rule codes or prefixes to exclude, when considering any matching files.

 **Default value**: `{}`